MsSonyDonna/IASC-2P02/blog.md

 ## Works Cited

+Alvarado, Rafael C. “The Digital Humanities Situation.”
+Debates in the Digital Humanities, dhdebates.gc.cuny.edu/debates/text/50.

+Hawkins, Richard A. “Use of Big Data in Historical Research” Big Data in the Arts and Humanities : Theory and Practice, Taylor & Francis, 2018, pp. 77–87.

+Kirschenbaum, Matthew.
+“What Is Digital Humanities and What’s It Doing in English Departments?”
+Debates in the Digital Humanities, dhdebates.gc.cuny.edu/debates/text/38.

+Moretti, Franco.
+“Abstract Models for Literary History.”Graphs, Maps, Trees.
+Verso, 2005, pp. 67–93.

+Perazzini, Federica.
+“The English Gothic Novel: Theories and Praxis of Computer-Based Macroanalysis in Literary Studies.”
+Big Data in the Arts and Humanities : Theory and Practice, Taylor & Francis, 2018, pp. 101–113.

+Ramsay, Stephen.
+“An Algorithmic Criticism.”
+Reading Machines: toward an Algorithmic Criticism.
+University of Illinois Press, 2012, pp. 1–17.

-Winter, Thomas Nelson, "Roberto Busa, S.J., and the Invention of the Machine-Generated Concordance" (1999).
+TĂUT, Val Codrin1, codrin.taut@bcub. r.
+“Beyond the Tale of the ‘Two Cultures’: Filling the Gap between Algorithms and Interpretation.”
+ELearning & Software for Education, vol. 3, July 2017, pp. 101–104.
+EBSCOhost, doi:10.12753/2066-026X-17-188.Winter, Thomas Nelson, "Roberto Busa, S.J., and the Invention of the Machine-Generated Concordance" (1999).
 Faculty Publications, Classics and Religious Studies Department.
 70. http://digitalcommons.unl.edu/classicsfacpub/70